nymanska/besstology.github.io/_posts/2025-06-15-reflection-when-theres-no-one-left-to-follow.md.md.md

 ---
 title: "🔎 Reflection: When There’s No One Left to Follow"
 date: 2025-06-15 12:15:00 0100
 categories: [Notes, Reflections]
-tags: [reflection, podcast, grid-following, synthetic-inertia]
+tags: [reflections, podcast, grid-following, synthetic-inertia]
 image:
   path: /assets/img/2025/banner-reflection.png
   lqtip:
 ---

-Just finished listening to the _Energy Insiders_ podcast episode **“State of Inertia and Potential for Grid-Forming Inverters”**, where Dean Sharafi (AEMO WA) unpacks the crucial role of inertia and the emerging importance of grid-forming inverters.
+Just finished listening to the [Energy Insiders](https://reneweconomy.com.au/) podcast episode **“State of Inertia and Potential for Grid-Forming Inverters”**, where Dean Sharafi (AEMO WA) unpacks the crucial role of inertia and the emerging importance of grid-forming inverters.

 ### Key Takeaways